vanioljantunes/ggforest/README.md

 # ggforest
-An web based to create custom forest plots with ggplot for graphical abstracts
+An web based app to create custom forest plots with ggplot for graphical abstracts